lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 This experiment verified our speculation, that is:

-> gatsy-image/graphql query using relative path under the path defined in gatsby-source-filesystem as query condition!
+> gatsy-image query(graphql) using relative path under the path defined in gatsby-source-filesystem as query condition!

-## How about dynamic image source value?
+## How about the dynamic image source value?

 Above example use static value `blog/avatars/kyle-mathews.jpeg` to query in graphql expression.
 Then, what if the query condition is from markdown file meta data?

-Offical doc about [Working witg image in Markdown posts and pages](https://www.gatsbyjs.org/docs/working-with-images-in-markdown/) told us the placing the featuredImage in the same position of markdown file:
+Official doc about [Working with image in Markdown posts and pages](https://www.gatsbyjs.org/docs/working-with-images-in-markdown/) told us the placing the featuredImage in the same position of markdown file:

 file structure: